gabrieldgf4/insect_defoliation/README.md

-# insect_defoliation
+# ProtectLeaf

-It is a method for leaf analysis which provides estimation of defoliation level, detection and segmentation of insect bites, and leaf reconstruction.
+It is a software for leaf analysis which provides estimation of defoliation level, detection and segmentation of insect bites, and leaf reconstruction.

 # Citation